hexa-org/policy/specs/IDQL-core-specification.md

 }
 ```

-In the example below, the Google GCP bind example becomes:
+In IDQL, the Google GCP bind example becomes:
 ```json
 { "idql-policies": [
   {